 Some people may argue that wainscoting exists solely for decorative purposes while others may refute that it functions to protect the structural integrity of a wall.
-There’s no point in arguing though—it gives any room that whole put-together look while serving as a wall’s first layer of defense.
-Period.
+There’s no point in arguing though—wainscoting gives any room (dining room, bathroom, and living room most commonly) that whole put-together look while serving as a wall’s first layer of defense.
+So I put together the simple guide to help you decide the best wainscoting for your next project.

 Where did Wainscoting come from?